stephansturges/Tator/readme.txt

 Once it's done you will have 2 files called my_label_list.pkl and my_logreg_model.pkl, and it will display some accuracy statistics on your label-based clustering.

-Now you're ready to fire up the backend which will serve your CLIP-based label-automation and SAM.
-You can do this by going to the terminal and running:
+Now you're ready to restart the backend which will now serve your CLIP-based label-automation as well as SAM.
+You can do this by going to the terminal and running, once again:

 uvicorn localinferenceapi:app --host 0.0.0.0 --port 8000